rfitak/Bobs-Bioinformatics/README.md

 - [Introduction to Computational Biology](https://biodatascience.github.io/compbio/) by Michael Love
   - Lots of super handy little vignettes for learning various tools or dealing with various issues.
 - [Bioinformatics Workbook](https://bioinformaticsworkbook.org)
-  - a reasonable set of quick tutorials to do a variety of different things with biologival, especially, genetic data
+  - a reasonable set of quick tutorials to do a variety of different things with biological, especially, genetic data
 - [Learning Bioinformatics at Home](https://github.com/harvardinformatics/learning-bioinformatics-at-home) by the Harvard Informatics Group
 - [Lockdown Learning Bioinformatics](https://www.youtube.com/watch?v=butxOf_fxTY&list=PLzfP3sCXUnxEu5S9oXni1zmc1sjYmT1L9) by Simon Cockell
   - a 14-part video series on YouTube videos to teach basic bioinformatics from the ground up.
 Do 1-a-day!